pycon-mentored-sprints/community-handbook/docs/participants/02-asking-questions.md

 Further information on exceptions can be found in the official Python documentation:

 - [The built-in exceptions page](https://docs.python.org/3/library/exceptions.html) lists all the built-in exceptions along with a short description of the exception.
-If you're unsure of the meaning of an exception in your traceback, this is a good place to start.
+If you're unsure of the meaning of an exception in your traceback, this is an excellent place to start.
 - [The errors and exceptions chapter in the official tutorial](https://docs.python.org/3/tutorial/errors.html) gives an overview of errors and exceptions in Python.
-Besides explaining what exceptions are, it also explains how to handle expected exceptions graciously to keep your application from crashing when an expected exception is raised and how to define custom exceptions specific to your application.
+Besides explaining what exceptions are, it also describes how to handle expected exceptions graciously to keep your application from crashing when an expected exception is raised and how to define custom exceptions specific to your application.

 !!! tip
     If you encounter an exception specific to an external module or package, it's usually a good idea to check the documentation of that package to see if the exception is documented.
-Another option is to paste a part of the traceback, usually the last line, into your favorite search engine to see if anyone else has encountered a similar problem.
+Another option is to paste a part of the traceback, usually the last line, into your favourite search engine to see if anyone else has encountered a similar problem.
 More often than not, you will be able to find a solution to your problem this way.